amarao/duoload/internal_docs/architecture.md

 5. Generator creates output in requested format:
    - Anki: Always writes to specified Writer
    - JSON: Writes to either file or stdout based on processor configuration
-6. User gets success message with card count
+6. User gets success message with card count:
    - For file output: Includes file path in message
    - For stdout: Progress messages go to stderr to avoid corrupting JSON output
+   - When page limit is specified: Indicates limited export in progress messages

 ## Output Handling